 You can get different types of wine in Israel.
 For instance, if you’re looking for regular budget-friendly wine, you can get the Dalton winery and Barkan varieties.
 However, if you’d like some rich and structured wine, we suggest getting the Wild Carignan, Ramat-a-Nadiv, and some other varieties from the Margalit winery.

 So, if you have some exotic wine lovers back at home, take a bottle or two of opulent Israeli wine to make them merry!

 7. Israeli Dates

 You might be thinking, how can dates be special Israeli gifts, as you can easily get them from everywhere worldwide?
-You see, Israeli dates, also called Medjools, are somewhat different than the common date varieties available internationally.
+Israeli dates, also called Medjools, are somewhat different from the common date varieties available internationally.

 Medjool dates are known as the king of dates and are sweeter and softer than the other varieties.
 However, if you don’t like eating dates, you can also get date syrup called Silan.
 It’s one of the unique things to buy in Israel because it is not widely available.
 It has a honey-like texture and can be used as a topping for pancakes, ice creams, smoothies, etc.

 Therefore, take home a box or bottleful of health for your loved ones; treat them to authentic Medjool dates from Israel.